Aleksandar Kravić: Early life, private career, and music career

-Kravić was born in Novi Sad, Autonomous Province of Vojvodina, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
+Kravić was born in Novi Sad, Serbia.
 He attended the Svetozar Marković Toza elementary school and the Svetozar Marković secondary school, and learned the guitar at the KUD Svetozar Marković.
 He is a graduate of the University of Novi Sad Faculty of Law and has worked as a journalist for Radio Television Novi Sad.

 He became an established bassist in Novi Sad in the mid-1970s, working with the Kvintet Voje Brkovića and initially playing in a jazz rock style influenced by Miles Davis and John McLaughlin.
 He was later a member of the prominent punk and new wave groups Laboratorija Zvuka, and Pekinška Patka, performed in Rani Mraz with Đorđe Balašević, and worked with Mitar Subotić and Marina Perazić.
 He became a full-time member of Balašević's group in 1986 and appeared on all of his albums from Bezdan (1986) to Dnevnik starog momka (2001).
 During his time with Balašević, he also played in a jazz rock group called California.
 In a 2017 interview, he identified Jaco Pastorius and Pat Metheny as his favourite musicians.

 Kravić has also written music (one of his songs was performed by Arsen Dedić) and sang vocals on his composition "Plavo nebo, zlatno žito" at the 2012 Zlatna tamburica festival.